 The board has formulated code of conduct for regulating, monitoring and reporting of trading of shares by insiders.
-This code lays down guidelines, procedures to be followed and disclosures to be made by the insiders while dealing with shares of the company and cautioning them on consequences of non-compliances.
+This code lays down guidelines, procedures to be followed and disclosures

 45. CEO/CFO CERTIFICATION

 As required Regulation 17(8) read with Schedule II of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the CEO/CFO certification is attached with the annual report.